At Dame Alice Owen’s School, we have a very vibrant Food Department with the emphasis firmly on developing practical cookery skills.

 We firmly believe that learning to cook and eat well is a crucial life skill that enables people to feed themselves and others affordably and well, now and in later life.
 A long-term approach across KS3 gives students a clear view of progress and builds confidence to tackle more demanding work at KS4.
 Through the study of food safety, storage and shopping students are actively encouraged to avoid food waste and use up leftover ingredients.

-In the summer term, we hope to see the return of the very popular ‘Great Owens Bake Off’ competition which has been running for over 10 years.
+In the summer term, we run the ever popular ‘Great Owen’s Bake Off’ competition which has been running for over 10 years.
 The competition is the highlight of the year in the Food department and gives students the opportunity to showcase their baking talents.

-Please see our curriculum map for an overview of the topics being covered in our recovery programme this year.
+Please see our curriculum map for an overview of the topics covered in Food and Nutriton

 Year 7 Healthy Eating and Nutrition, food hygiene and safety, practical food activities (basic skill level)